MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 }
 ```

-The syntax of MIDL 3.0 is specifically and solely designed for *declaring* types.
+Note that the syntax of MIDL 3.0 is specifically and solely designed for *declaring* types.
 You'll use a different programming language to *implement* those types.
-To use MIDL 3.0, you'll need the Windows SDK for Windows 10, version 1803 (`midl.exe` version 8.01.0622 or later, which internally calls `midlrt.exe` version 10.00.0215 or later).
+To use MIDL 3.0, you'll need the Windows SDK for Windows 10, version 1803 (`midl.exe` version 8.01.0622 or later, used with the `/winrt` switch).

 ## Declaration structure
 The key organizational concepts in a MIDL 3.0 declaration are namespaces, types, and members.
-A MIDL 3.0 source file (an `.idl` file) contains namespaces and/or types.
-Each namespace may contain subordinate namespaces and/or types, and each type contains zero or more members.
+A MIDL 3.0 source file (an `.idl` file) contains at least one namespace, inside which are types and/or subordinate namespaces.
+Each type contains zero or more members.

 - Classes, interfaces, structures, and enumerations are types.
 - Fields, methods, properties, and events are examples of members.